SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/customization.md

 The following parameters can be specified:

-* Title - Cookie banner title.
+* Title - cookie banner title.
-* Text - Cookie banner text with a general statement on the cookie usage and the use cases for it.
+* Text - cookie banner text with a general statement on the cookie usage and the use cases for it.
-* Link to privacy policy - A link to the page with the privacy policy.
+* Link to privacy policy - a link to the page with the privacy policy.

 <a name="domain-name"></a>
 ### Domain name